Myxomatosis

-Myxomatosis is a disease caused by Myxoma virus, a poxvirus in the genus Leporipoxvirus.
-The natural hosts are tapeti (Sylvilagus brasiliensis) in South and Central America, and brush rabbits (Sylvilagus bachmani) in North America.
+Myxomatosis is a disease caused by Myxoma virus, a rabbit poxvirus in the genus Leporipoxvirus.
+The natural hosts are tapeti (forest cottontail, Sylvilagus brasiliensis) in South and Central America, and brush rabbits (Sylvilagus bachmani) in North America.
 The myxoma virus causes only a mild disease in these species, but causes a severe and usually fatal disease in European rabbits (Oryctolagus cuniculus), the species of rabbit commonly raised for companionship and as a food source.

 Myxomatosis is an example of what occurs when a virus jumps from a species adapted to the virus to a naive host, and has been extensively studied for this reason.
 The virus was intentionally introduced in Australia, France, and Chile in the 1950s to control wild European rabbit populations.

 Cause

 Wild rabbit with inflammation of eyes and nose caused by myxomatosis (Germany).

-Myxoma virus is in the genus Leporipoxvirus (family Poxviridae; subfamily Chordopoxvirinae).
+Myxoma virus is in the genus Leporipoxvirus of subfamily Chordopoxvirinae.
 Like other poxviruses, myxoma viruses are large DNA viruses with linear double-stranded DNA.
-Virus replication occurs in the cytoplasm of the cell.
+Viral replication occurs in the cytoplasm of the cell.
 The natural hosts are tapeti (Sylvilagus brasiliensis) in South and Central America, and brush rabbits (Sylvilagus bachmani) in North America.
 The myxoma virus causes only a mild disease in these species, with signs limited to the formation of skin nodules.

 Myxomatosis is the name of the severe and often fatal disease in European rabbits caused by the myxoma virus.
 Different strains exist which vary in their virulence.
-The Californian strain, which is endemic to the west coast of the United States and Baja in Mexico, is the most virulent, with reported case fatality rates approaching 100%.
+The Californian strain, which is endemic to the West Coast of the United States and Baja in Mexico, is the most virulent, with reported case fatality rates approaching 100%.
 The South American strain, present in South America and Central America, is slightly less virulent, with reported case fatality rates of 99.8%.
 Strains present in Europe and Australia were originally introduced from South America but have become attenuated, with reported case fatality rates of 50–95%.
 While wild rabbits in Europe and Australia have developed some immunity to the virus, this is not generally true of pet rabbits.